antonfdiaz/legacyProxy/README.md

 - Start the proxy: `python main.py`

 ### Configure Device
+There is no jailbreak needed (but it's recommended).
+You just need to do it like this:
 Go to Settings -> Wi-Fi -> The button next to the selected network -> Go to the bottom -> HTTP Proxy:
 - Set it to `Manual`
 - Server: Your PC's IP address